danaffani/AirQualityStreamlit/README.md

 ## Usage

 1. Ensure that `main_data.csv` file is in the project directory, because this is the data the dashboard based off.
+2. Ensure that you are inside the root directory of the project (inside "AirQualityStreamlit" or "submission" folder).
 2. Run the Streamlit app:
    ```bash
    streamlit run dashboard/dashboard.py